levisrabah/weatherApp/README.md

 3. **Current Weather Display:** The app displays the current weather conditions, including temperature, wind speed, humidity, and a brief description of the weather.
 4. **Temperature Unit Selector:** Users can toggle between Celsius and Fahrenheit units to view temperature according to their preference.
 5. **Forecast Display:** The app also provides a forecast for the upcoming days, showing the expected weather conditions and temperatures.
+6. **Air Pollution Index (API) Feature:** Provides users with a numerical representation of air quality based on the concentration of various pollutants in the air.
+Users can monitor the API to make informed decisions about outdoor activities and take precautions to protect their health.
-6. **Error Handling:** If there are any errors during the weather data retrieval process, the app gracefully handles them and notifies the user.
+7. **Error Handling:** If there are any errors during the weather data retrieval process, the app gracefully handles them and notifies the user.

 ## How to Use
 1. **Search:** Enter the name of a city or location in the search bar and press enter or click the search button.
 2. **View Weather:** Once the search is complete, the app will display the current weather information and forecast for the specified location.
 3. **Toggle Temperature Units:** Use the radio buttons to switch between Celsius and Fahrenheit units for temperature display.
+4. **Monitor Air Quality:** Check the Air Pollution Index (API) feature to gauge the air quality in your area.
+The API is displayed on a scale ranging from 0 to 500, with corresponding air quality categories.
+Take necessary precautions based on the current API level to protect your health and well-being.

 ## Technologies Used
 - **React:** The app is built using the React library, which allows for efficient and modular development of user interfaces.